shines77/hashmap-benchmark/README.md

 # FastHashMap

-A fastest hash map written by C++11.
+A faster hash map written by C++11.